 The standard will affect primarily the accounting for the Foundation's operating leases.
-As at the reporting date, the Foundation has non-cancellable operating lease commitments of \$568,300, see note 15.
+As at the reporting date, the Foundation has non-cancellable operating lease commitments of \$435,529 (2017: \$568,300) see note 15.
 The Foundation estimates that approximately 0% of these relate to payments for short-term and low value leases which will be recognised on straight-line basis as an expense in profit or loss.

-However, the Foundation has not yet assessed what other adjustments, if any, are necessary for example because of the change in the definition of the lease term and the different treatment of variable lease payments and of extension and termination options.
+The Foundation has yet to assess what other adjustments, if any, are necessary for example because of the change in the definition of the lease term and the different treatment of variable lease payments and of extension and termination options.
 It is therefore not yet possible to estimate the amount of right-of-use assets and lease liabilities that will have to be recognised on adoption of the new standard and how this may affect the Foundation's profit or loss and classification of cash flows going forward.
-At this stage, the Foundation does not intend to adopt the standard before its effective date.
+Such changes will be applied from 1 January 2019 using the simplified approach permitted for the transition of this standard.